skypher/disclosure/README.md

 Hypothetical vulnerability examples:

+> Aliens saved us from catastrophic solar activity on [July 2, 2019].
+Since that time, we have learned more about them.
+They have earned our trust.
+In return, we will do [X].
+>
 > "The aliens we must invade [country] or they will attack us with their technology."
 (Remember, experts have already claimed defense inferiority, so this is possible.)

 > "The aliens said we can basically ignore global warming for another 50 years, so we can safely continue our use of fossil fuels without worry."